raviX007/natural-language-wine-search/readme.md

-# 🍷 Wine Query System
+# 🍷 Natural Language Wine Search

 A sophisticated natural language querying system for searching and exploring a wine collection, powered by **Streamlit**, **LangChain**, **OpenAI**, and **Qdrant**.